KaipoJames/Caesar-Cipher-JS/README.md

 ## Contributing
  - I would love if you would like to contribute to the project!
 Feel free to fork this repo and propose your changes!
+ - Any great ideas about adding new encryption algorithms are greatly encouraged!

 ## Author
  - Kaipo Wilmeth(KaipoJames)